skopp/msgboy/README.markdown

 * Improve dashboards by deleting content at the top when scrolling down.
 It does also mean that we need to load more when scrolling up.
 Thanks [Dodo](https://github.com/dodo) for the idea.
 * Check Memory usage and fix it.
 Don't ask, it's _always_ too high.
 * Show screenshot for large boxes if there is no image at all.
-* Adding a bookmarklet (if the user wants to in the settings, to subscribe, and to add 3rd party content to msgboy)
 * Checking a feed status's upon notif and taking it into account so that even non immediate deletes from superfeedr are still being taken into account on the user's end.
-* Ask Bit.ly to redirect msg.by to msgboy.com
 * Show stories in blocks for time clarity, but also memory savings, as we can just remove blocks altogether.
 Thanks @beau
 * Add action triggered Msgboy messages: tips (5 votes down triggers an unsubscribe!... when the user votes down for the first time)
 * Dynamic Favicon to indicate that there are new messages in the Msgboy tab.